I am an Assistant Professor of Statistics at the University of Georgia. Previously, I was a postdoctoral research fellow with Distinguished Professor

 at the University of Wollongong, within the Australian Research Council Special Research Initiative,

-Securing Antarctica's Environmental Future (SAEF).
+Securing Antarctica's Environmental Future.

 I received my Ph.D. in Statistical Science from the University of California, Santa Cruz,